eduardoboucas/buildtimes/_posts/2016-08-10-staticman.md

 {% include helpers/video.html url="https://player.vimeo.com/video/178244050" width="640" height="360" %}

+The example shows how to use the hosted version available on [staticman.net](https://staticman.net), but you can choose to run your own instance as the entire project is fully open source and available [on GitHub](https://gitub.com/eduardoboucas/staticman).

-Feel free to drop any questions in the comments box below — powered by Staticman, of course!<!--tomb-->
+If you need help or get stuck, feel free to drop any questions in the comments box below — which is powered by Staticman, of course!<!--tomb-->